50.5 F

 Subramanyam claims to have “been raised” in Virginia but grew up in Texas

 In an Oct.
-9th article in All Virginia News, we first reported on Subramanyam being recommended for termination from the Ashburn Volunteer Fire Station even though he has consistently stated in campaign literature that he was proud of the work he did during his tenure as a firefighter and EMT, and to receive endorsements of various fire fighting associations across the state.
+9th article in All Virginia News, we first reported on Subramanyam being recommended for termination from the Volunteer Station even though he has consistently stated in campaign literature that he was proud of the work he did during his tenure as a firefighter and EMT, and to receive endorsements of various fire fighting associations across the state.

 He then attended college at Tulane University in New Orleans, La. and graduated with a degree in philosophy.
-He was in Louisiana during Hurricane Katrina and two years after.
+He was in Louisiana during Katrina and two years after.

 He then went to Chicago and got his law degree from Northwestern University between 2010 and 2013, graduating when he was 24.